godaddy/node-priam/README.md

 - `numRetries`: Optional.
 Defaults to 0 (no retry).
 The number of retries to execute on network failure. *Note: this will also affect the number of retries executed during consistency level fallback.
-For example, if `numRetries` is 2 and a CQL query with `db.consistencyLevel.all` is submitted, it will be executed 3 times at `db.consistencyLevel.all`, 3 times at `db.constistencyLevel.quorum` and 3 times at `db.consistencyLevel.localQuorum` before yielding an error back to the caller.
+For example, if `numRetries` is 2 and a CQL query with `db.consistencyLevel.all` is submitted, it will be executed 3 times at `db.consistencyLevel.all`, 3 times at `db.constistencyLevel.eachQuorum` and 3 times at `db.consistencyLevel.localQuorum` before yielding an error back to the caller.

 - `retryDelay`: Optional.
 Defaults to 100.